Badgerati/Pode.Web/docs/Tutorials/Elements/Select.md

 You can render a multiple select element, where more than one option can be selected, by using the `-Multiple` switch.
 By default only the first 4 options are shown, this can be altered using the `-Size` parameter.

-## Inline

-You can render this element inline with other non-form elements by using the `-NoForm` switch.
-This will remove the form layout, and render the element more cleanly when used outside of a form.

 ## Display Name

 By default the label displays the `-Name` of the element.
 You can change the value displayed by also supplying an optional `-DisplayName` value; this value is purely visual, when the user submits the form the value of the element is still retrieved using the `-Name` from `$WebEvent.Data`.